Sardinians

-Sardinians or Sards (Note: sardos or sardus; Italian and sardi; saldi.) are an Italian ethnographic group indigenous to Sardinia, (Note: Sources:) an island in the western Mediterranean which is administratively an autonomous region of Italy.
+Sardinians or Sards (Note: sardos or sardus; Italian and sardi; saldi.) are a Romance ethnolinguistic group indigenous to Sardinia, (Note: Sources:) an island in the western Mediterranean administered as an autonomous region of Italy.
+They number roughly 1.5 million on their native island, with another 2.25 million residing abroad, mostly on the Italian mainland.

+Sardinians are characterized by their relative cultural, linguistic, and ethnic isolation from other groups in the Mediterranean basin; their demographic history reflects the highest detected levels of genetic similarity to ancient Neolithic peoples who expanded into Europe around 7,500 to 8,000 years ago.

+Although Italian is now their primary language, most Sardinians also speak their native tongue, Sardinian, a Romance language that is most similar to the Vulgar Latin introduced by the Romans in the mid third century BCE.
+Other native languages are Sassarese, which is rooted in the medieval Tuscan dialect; Gallurese, which is closely related to Corsican; and Tabarchino, a dialect of Ligurian (Genoese).

 Etymology

 Depiction of the Sardus Pater Babai in a Roman coin (59 B.C.)

 Not much can be gathered from the classical literature about the origins of the Sardinian people.
 The ethnonym "S(a)rd" may belong to the Pre-Indo-European (or Indo-European) linguistic substratum, and whilst they might have derived from the Iberians, the accounts of the old authors differ greatly in this respect.
 The oldest written attestation of the ethnonym is on the Nora stone, where the word Šrdn (Shardan) bears witness to its original existence by the time the Phoenician merchants first arrived on Sardinian shores.

-According to Timaeus, one of Plato's dialogues, Sardinia and its people as well, the "Sardonioi" or "Sardianoi" (Σαρδονιοί or Σαρδιανοί), might have been named after "Sardò" (Σαρδώ), a legendary Lydian woman from Sardis (Σάρδεις), in the region of western Anatolia (now Turkey).
+According to Timaeus, one of Plato's dialogues, Sardinia and its people as well, the "Sardonioi" or "Sardianoi" (Σαρδονιοί or Σαρδιανοί), might have been named after "Sardo" (Σαρδώ), a legendary Lydian woman from Sardis (Σάρδεις), in the region of western Anatolia (now Turkey).

 Some other authors, like Pausanias and Sallust, reported instead that the Sardinians traced their descent back to a mythical ancestor, a Libyan son of Hercules or Makeris (related either to the Berber verb Imɣur "to grow", to the specific Kabyle word Maqqur "He is the greatest", or also associated with the figure of Melqart) revered as a deity going by Sardus Pater Babai ("Sardinian Father" or "Father of the Sardinians"), who gave the island its name.
 It has also been claimed that the ancient Nuragic Sards were associated with the Sherden (šrdn in Egyptian), one of the Sea Peoples.
 The ethnonym was then romanised, with regard for the singular masculine and feminine form, as sardus and sarda.